chris-haste/fastapi-logger/README.md

 ## 🚨 Disclaimer

 This software is provided **"as-is"**, without warranty of any kind.
 Use at your own risk.
-The authors and contributors are not liable for any damages arising from the use of this software.
+The author and contributors are not liable for any damages arising from the use of this software.